 Speaking of cool gadgets, if you carry this with you in your pocket or your bag and it will record your daily steps (walking and running), distance, fat and calories burned, and exercise time.
 It can provide great motivation for your traveler to do some extra sightseeing on foot and get their exercise in at the same time.

 Another essential when it comes to keeping valuables safe in transit–a jewelry case.
-This one is simple and soft-sided, but light.
+I’ve tried lots, and keep coming back to these simple drawstring bags.
+They are soft-sided, and light.
 The interior pockets lining this little pouch do a great job of keeping necklaces and earrings untangled and out of harms way.

 Do you know it costs less than $80 to buy a small digital reader that can steal data such as your bank account number, name and address, and card expiration date off your credit cards or passport without ever touching you?
 It’s called digital skimming and it’s becoming increasingly common.
-This gift contains 10 RFID blocking sleeves to protect your credit cards from electromagnetic readers.
+This gift contains 10 RFID blocking sleeves to protect your credit cards from electromagnetic readers and 2 passport protectors.

 Identifying your own suitacse or backpack as it comes off a plane, train, or bus, can be harder than you might think–particularly if it’s black.
 Help your traveler keep track of their luggage and brighten up their day at the same time by making them a personal luggage tag.
 Add your own photo and/or text to this blank, high-quality luggage tag from Zazzle.